mgcooper/icemodel/icemodel/+icemodel/+surface/README.md

 - push scheme-specific turbulence details down into `+turbulence`
 - do not reintroduce root `SEB*` or `fSEB` compatibility wrappers

-Migration status: active and mostly complete for the THF/SEB stack on `feat/bulk-mo-thf-scheme`.
+Migration status: active and mostly complete for the THF/SEB stack and the surface-owned mass-diagnostic helpers on `feat/bulk-mo-thf-scheme`.